steliostss/aifeup/assignment/README.md

 For this assignment we need to create a program that is able to solve different levels of the game using the following research methods:

-1. Search in Width
+1. Breadth-first search
-2. Search in Depth
+2. Depth-first search
-3. Prograssive Deepening
+3. Iterative Deepening
 4. Uniform Cost
 5. Greedy Search
 6. A*